“Conversion”

 Fickle Faith

 One common experience during this stage is to “flame out.”
 When you first begin a faith journey, the experience can be quite exciting and you might have a very high motivation to engage God’s presence.
 However, like all things, eventually our commitment to faith must go beyond fleeting feelings and become an intentional discipline.
 As long as faith is emotionally dependent, moments that feel “less exciting” can become debilitating.
-This trap can occur by way of increased patterns of apathy or explicit regression (i.e. defaulting to previous habits and behavior.)
+This trap can occur by way of increased patterns of apathy or explicit regression (i.e. defaulting to previous habits or behaviors.)
 The goal at this stage is for faith to move from new to normal.
-(See Jesus’ Parable of the Sower in the Bible)
+(See Jesus’ Parable of the Sower in the Bible.)

 Resources